CephalofairGames/merc-packs-faq/index.md

 ![divider](/assets/images/divider2.png)

 ### <a name="page_04" class="page-number">1.3</a> Hail

+**What is the new condition with a green heart?** - This is *Safeguard*, a new condition in Gloomhaven (2025).
+The next time a figure with Safeguard would gain one or more negative conditions, prevent one of the conditions, and safeguard is then removed.
+Players may choose which condition to prevent if there is more than one, including when safeguard is on a monster.
+Safeguard can prevent a figure from adding a curse card to their deck, but does not prevent a drawn curse card from taking effect.

 **General, on Enhancement Costs** – Cards that are conditionally Lost cards (such as Fleeting Interest, 1 top) cost half to enhance.